Choru5/Person-Detection-by-Webcam/README.md

  - A Nvidia GPU

  What it is:
- -  This is a machine learning model that has been trained to detect people and will then notify you.
+ -  This is a machine learning model that has been trained to detect people / pets and notify you.

  Installation Instructions: